alechkana/alechkana.github.io/_posts/2026-04-13-ghost-detector.md

 ---
+layout: Post
-Title: Ghost Detector
+title: Ghost Detector
-Subtitle: is it just me or is it getting cold in here?
+subtitle: is it just me or is it getting cold in here?
 Author: Adelio Lechuga-Kanapilly
 ---